Zhongzheng District: Transportation

 Zhongzheng District has the best transportation links of any district in Taipei.
 It contains Taipei Main Station, a major bus and rail hub.
-Taipei Main Station is a major stop on the Taiwan Railway Administration's Western Line, and the Taiwan High Speed Rail.
+Taipei Main Station is a major stop on the Taiwan Railway's Western Line, and the Taiwan High Speed Rail.
 The Red Line, Blue Line, Orange Line, Green Line of the Taipei Metro and the Airport MRT connect the district, eleven stations are located in the district: Zhongxiao Xinsheng, Shandao Temple, Taipei Main Station, Ximen, Xiaonanmen, National Taiwan University Hospital, Chiang Kai-shek Memorial Hall, Dongmen, Guting, Taipower Building and Gongguan.

 Hospitals

 Two notable hospitals are in this district.
 One is the National Taiwan University Hospital.
 The other is the Taipei Municipal Heping (Hoping) Hospital, which was quarantined for being the center of the SARS outbreak in Taiwan.

 Economy

 Chunghwa Telecom, and A.mart (Far Eastern Ai Mai) have their headquarters in the district.
 Pxmart previously had its headquarters in the district.